 Travel

 Participants need to arrange their own travel to and from the team house in Warsaw.
+You need to arrive at the team house by 3pm on Sunday and leave on Saturday (or Friday evening).

 We recommend a flight to Chopin International Airport (WAW) or Warsaw Modlin Airport (WMI).
 You will receive further directions in the information pack upon acceptance which will include the precise address and phone numbers.